AlexsLemonade/OpenScPCA-nf/porting-modules.md

 ### Process granularity

-There are no hard and fast rules about how grandular each process should be, as we want to balance the workflow complexity with flexibility and runtime efficiency.
+There are no hard and fast rules about how granular each process should be, as we want to balance the workflow complexity with flexibility and runtime efficiency.
 In general, if one step in the module's analysis is particularly long-running or resource-intensive, it may be better to break that step into a separate process, as we can then assign it higher resource requirements while leaving the other steps running in low-resource nodes.
 In addition, if the intermediate files from a process are going to be useful for other analyses, it is better to have a separate process that emits those files as output.
 If, however, the intermediate files are only useful within the context of the module, and each step is relatively fast, it may be better to have a single process that includes multiple steps where only the final output is emitted.